 A new office development for the Waters Corporation created a global, high-technology headquarters for the organisation.
-The site brought together Waters’ mass spectrometry centres, consisting of more than 500 employees, under one roof.
+The site, located 13 miles south of Manchester in Wilmslow, brought together Waters’ mass spectrometry centres, consisting of more than 500 employees, under one roof

 The 2,313m² building includes state of the art customer demonstration laboratories, conference and meeting area, research and development facilities and manufacturing capacity.
 Staff facilities on-site include a restaurant and gym.
 The facility was specially designed to enhance collaboration and drive innovation with a large central atrium street and extensive use of open-plan working.

 Sandy Brown was engaged from the early design stages to completion to provide design advice on all architectural acoustics elements.
 During the design, auralisation of proposed acoustic standards was used to assist the client with defining requirements.
 Acoustic testing of mock-up meeting rooms was carried out during the construction phase to assess detailing and workmanship on site prior to completion.

 Mass spectrometry is used to identify and quantify chemical components in complex mixtures.
 It’s a sensitive analytical technique that enables scientists to measure components or contaminants present at levels below a millionth of a gram.
 The new facility for Waters was specially designed to enhance collaboration and drive innovation and, to support this, the design focussed on a large central atrium street with extensive use of open-plan working.